ffanannya/youtube-app/README.md

-# Getting Started with Youtube Search
+# Youtube Search (React.js)

+## Description

-This project was built using React and Google's YouTube Data API v3
+A simple application built using React.js CLI to search YouTube videos against given search term(s).
+Here, Google’s YouTube Data API v3 is used.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`
+## `npm start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.